Magrowtec: Magnetic technology improving the efficacy of spraying

 Professor Furness: “In the application, we're very concerned with understanding the scientific principles involved.
 That's just so important.”

-Being able to show the long-term savings and increased efficiency their magnetic-assist technology provides is critical.
+Being able to show the long-term savings and increased efficiency that their magnetic-assist technology provides is critical.
 By reducing chemical usage and improving coverage, farmers can see a significant return on investment over time.
-Additionally, Magrowtec is exploring ways to make their technology more accessible, such as offering financing options or leasing programs.
+Additionally, MagrowTec is exploring ways to make their technology more accessible, such as offering financing options or leasing programs.

 Bringing technologies together for even greater gains